skalarproduktraum/phd-thesis/chapters/microscopy.md

 ![\label{fig:spim_data_rate}Comparison of the data produced by a confocal microscope equipped with an EM-CCD camera, a lightsheet microscope with an EM-CCD camera, and a lightsheet microscope with an sCMOS camera in the course of 24 hours.
 Adapted from [@Reynaud:2015dx].](./figures/spim_data_rate.pdf)

 ## Challenges and Opportunities

+[^1]: Throughout the remainder of this work, for the sake of brevity, we are going to refer to both lightsheet microscopy and SPIM microscopy simply as "lightsheet microscopy".